The Sovereign UX Codex

 Refinement Direction: Create multi-tiered onboarding, mentor layers, and framework access tracks.

-Summary: Sovereign UX challenges the economics of attention and behavior prediction.
-It threatens the financial models that depend on user manipulation.
+Summary: Sovereign UX challenges the economics of attention and behavior prediction, threatening models based on manipulation.

 Challenge Type: Systemic Conflict